‘The Bachelorette’ 2019 Spoilers: Hannah Brown Heads To Latvia For Episode 6

 — RealitySteve (@RealitySteve) April 10, 2019

 The Bachelorette spoilers via Reality Steve’s tweets also note that there seems to be no two-on-one for Hannah this season.
-He says there wasn’t one in Episode 4 filmed in Rhode Island, nor was there one in Scottland for Episode 5.
+He says there wasn’t one in Episode 4 filmed in Rhode Island, nor was there one in Scotland for Episode 5.
 He notes that there hasn’t been one in Latvia either, which likely means the show decided to skip that concept again this season.

 Some Bachelorette fans noted online that Luke’s birthday happened to be this week and many were hoping that would mean he would get a one-on-one with Hannah.
 Unfortunately, it looks like that didn’t happen, but it’s possible he perhaps received a group date rose and some alone time with Brown.